-Due to cultural sensitivity concerns and accuracy considerations, original references to the Spanish flu have been removed from the online version of this story.In times of crisis, Tommies of every generation have shown their abilities to find ways to help others and to keep St. Thomas a safe and strong institution, while simultaneously experiencing sadness and uncertainty.
+Due to cultural sensitivity concerns and accuracy considerations, original references to the 1918 influenza pandemic have been removed from the online version of this story.In times of crisis, Tommies of every generation have shown their abilities to find ways to help others and to keep St. Thomas a safe and strong institution, while simultaneously experiencing sadness and uncertainty.

 As we navigate the COVID-19 pandemic, there are many examples of strength and compassion exhibited by Tommies throughout history.